JoelGanson/Addressing_SOLID_Principles/README.md

 # Chosen Use Case

-I am going to create classes for playing cards, a deck of cards, and a hand of cards, for the game Go Fish.
+I am going to create classes for playing cards and a deck of cards, for the game Go Fish.

 # Description of Principles
 ### SRP

+In my violated Single Responsibility Principle version, I have two classes, the PlayingCard and the DeckOfCards.
+Playing Card has a Rank and Suit, a constructor, and getters/setters.
+Deck of Cards has a list of PlayingCards, two constructors, and getter/setters.
+Notably, DeckOfCards also has the methods "shuffleDeck" and "drawCard".

+In my solved Single Responsibility Principle version, I have moved the two methods out into a pair of new classes called DeckShuffler and DeckDrawer, and made them static methods that take in a deck object.

 ### OCP